wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-an-inbound-endpoint.md

     [system.parameter]
     'synapse.transport.portCloseVerifyTimeout' = 20
     ```
-    Note that `synapse.transport.portCloseVerifyTimeout` should be surrounded with the single quotes since it contain dots. toml format detect dot as object seperator.
+    Note that `synapse.transport.portCloseVerifyTimeout` should be wrapped by single quotes since it contain dots.
+The TOML format detects the dot as an object seperator.
     Also note that this setting may be required in Windows environments as the process of closing a port can sometimes take longer than 10 seconds.

 ## Examples